 To date, we have relied mainly on "viral growth," arising from recipients of our users' emails clicking on the link at the bottom of emails sent with IncrediMail Xe and then downloading our products and from word-of-mouth.
-We intend to use a portion of the proceeds of our initial public offering to implement traditional marketing strategies, including offline and online advertising and public relations events.
+In addition, we have recently begun employing traditional marketing strategies, including offline and online advertising and public relations events and we intend to further increase these efforts.
 We have designed our products to address users' aversion to spam, spyware and other perceived offensive Internet marketing tools.
 To date, we have not been affected by the growing number of installations by Internet users of "filter" software programs that allow them to block "pop up" advertisements or to prevent installation of software components that act as spying agents.
 The growth of our advertising revenues would be adversely affected if our products were subject to being "filtered" by consumers.

-We plan to open an office in the United States in 2006 to sell IncrediMail advertising space and execute local marketing and brand activities.
-Establishing operations in the United States should also make it easier for us to seek out business development deals such as OEM agreements with hardware manufacturers, co-branding agreements, and licenses from, or other transactions with, providers of content that itself may be branded or well-known.
+During 2006 we opened an office in the United States, intended to increase sales of IncrediMail advertising space, execute local marketing and brand activities and enable us to seek business development deals such as licenses from, or other transactions with, content providers that may be branded or well-known.